Implant Partials and Overdentures

 - The bar provides enhanced stability of the denture

-- Prevent the denture from moving away from the gums AND prevents the rocking of the denture
+- Prevent the denture from moving away from the gums AND prevent the rocking of the denture

 Stud overdentures require a minimum of two implants to support the overdenture.
 There can be more implants placed to improve the stability of the denture.
 When two implants are placed, they need to be placed anteriorly (towards the front) of the patient’s jaw.
 The only function they have is to prevent the denture from moving away from the gums, they are not designed to hold the denture down.
 Nonetheless, patient comfort is significantly improved with this design.